kimsy1106/kimsy1106/README.md

 ## 👯 Contributed project ...

-  * assiCT : Brain hemorrhage detection & explain using XAI (Lime Explainer)
+  * assiCT : Brain hemorrhage detection & explaining using XAI (Lime Explainer)
   * LolPAGO : E-sports Realtime Coaching Service (@League of Legends)
   * D2ar Diary : It's a service that sympathizes with the diary using GPT
   * Tool's Riot : Lane Meta Analytics Using EDA (@League of Legends)